 Developer Lessons Learned

-- The language you choose to write in can dictate how well you code.
-If you're in JavaScript all day, you probably won't be a great developer, and you're missing out on a lot of interesting language features.
+- Explore other languages.
+If you're in javascript all day, you're missing a lot of interesting language features.

 - Have hobbies outside of coding.